itsmais/itsmais/README.md

 ### Hi!
 I'm Mais 👋
 - 🌱 I’m an Arabic/English bilingual junior developer.
-- 🔭 Now working on front-end pet projects; [see link](https://github.com/itsmais/7Days7Websites/).
+- 🔭 Now working on vanilla js front-end pet projects; [see link](https://github.com/itsmais/7Days7Websites/).
 - 📚 Computer Science undergrad (Fall ’21 ie Dec 2020) at The American University of Beirut.
 - 🔍 Looking for a job; [see portfolio](http://itsmais.github.io/).
 - 📍 In Beirut; willing to relocate.